How to Protect Your Home or Business From Water Damage

 Inside Your Home or Business

-• Test your sump pump.
+- Test your sump pump.

 A sump pump prevents water damage in your home or business by collecting water that has accumulated around the building’s foundation and pumping it to the nearest storm sewer or drainage ditch.
 Test your sump pump at least once a year by pouring a few buckets of water into the sump pump pit.
-Make sure the sump pump turns on, empties the water from the pit, and turns off.
+Make sure the sump pump turns on, empties the water from the pit, and turns off. - Watch for leaks and wet spots and fix them right away.

 Be proactive and routinely check your appliances and pipes for leaks.
 Similarly, check your ceiling, attic, and the floor around your toilet, tub, and shower for wet spots, which will inevitably spread.
 If you notice a leak or moisture damage anywhere within your home or business, take the necessary steps to fix it immediately.
-If you wait to make repairs, you’re more likely to experience damage to the building.
+If you wait to make repairs, you’re more likely to experience damage to the building. - Be cognizant of what you’re pouring down your drain.

 Have a clogged shower drain?
 It can be tempting to fix the issue with chemical drain cleaner but avoid doing so if you can.
 Chemical drain cleaners can burn holes in your pipes, causing significant plumbing issues and water damage down the road.
 Instead, opt for a drain snake to clear blockages.
 Similarly, avoid pouring grease or fat down your sink.
-These interact with chemicals in the sewer and can build up and cause blockages.
+These interact with chemicals in the sewer and can build up and cause blockages. - Keep track of your monthly water bill.

 Another indicator that you may have an issue with your building’s plumbing?
 An abnormally high water bill.
 Be cognizant of your water bill every month, as anomalies might indicate a leak and impending damage.